 - 1. Student must contact an Academic Advisor (610-799-1137 or adviseme@lccc.edu) and change their major to Health Sciences. - 2.
 Student must have a written recommendation from their current faculty. - 3.
 Student must submit their appeal for readmission to the Dean of Health Care Sciences.
 The appeal request should include a professional appeal letter from the student as well as a letter of recommendation from the instructor that had issued the final failure or withdrawal.
 The student's appeal letter should include: - a.
 Reasons for the poor academic performance. - b.
 Plan for addressing academic challenges. - 4.
 All appeals and related documentation must be submitted to the Dean of Health Care Sciences within two weeks of the end the semester in which the failure or withdrawal occurred. - 5.
 Only ONE appeal per student will be accepted. - 6.
 The Dean of Health Care Sciences will share the appeal with the Nursing Admissions Committee.
-After the committee reviews the appeal, the Dean will contact the appealing student with the committee's decision.
-Student must return to classes within 2 years of their last nursing class. - 7.
-Student must return to classes within 2 years of their last nursing class. - 8.
+After the committee reviews the appeal, the Dean will contact the appealing student with the committee's decision. - 7.
+Student must return to classes within one year of their last nursing class. - 8.
 All decisions of the Nursing Admissions Committee are FINAL. - 9.
 All readmitted students are required to meet weekly with the Education Support Specialist.